What Should I Wear in Taiwan?

 I recommend getting clothes from Uniqlo.
 They have an AIRism line that feels amazing in Taiwan’s humid weather.
 There’s one issue with AIRism clothing, though.

-If you tend to get sweaty and stinky easier, you’ll find your Uniqlo clothing coated in sweat quicker.
+If you’re someone who tends to get sweaty and stinky easier, you’ll find your Uniqlo clothing coated in sweat quicker.
 But you’ll still feel better since it’s lightweight than other materials like wool and cotton.

 What To Wear in Taiwan in Fall